RoquetteTenreiro/Yield.Mapping/YM.md

 - Arslan, S., & Colvin, T. S. (2002).
 Grain yield mapping: Yield sensing, yield reconstruction, and errors.
 Precision Agriculture, 3(2), 135-154.

 Grain flow can be measured both in terms of mass or volume flow.
-For the specific case of raw data collected by the harvester Fendt PLI C 5275, and extracted with the 'New Holland' Precision Land Manager (PLM) software, both variables can be accessed.
+For the specific case of raw values collected by the harvester Fendt PLI C 5275, which we use, and for data extracted with the 'New Holland' Precision Land Manager (PLM) software, both variables can be accessed.
 In this particular example, we use volume data as the grain flow variable.
 Volume flow (V) is expressed in cubic centimeters per second.